Rookie safety Marquise Blair makes loud first impression in Seahawks debut

-If Denver receiver Nick Williams and Seahawks safety Marquise Blair had been the same situation a year ago — a pass floating high over the middle of the field, Blair charging in for a full-speed, take-no-prisoners collision — Williams might not have recovered from the hit as quickly as he did Thursday night.
+If Denver receiver Nick Williams and Seahawks safety Marquise Blair had been in the same situation a year ago — a pass floating high over the middle of the field, Blair charging in for a full-speed, take-no-prisoners collision — Williams might not have recovered from the hit as quickly as he did Thursday night.

 But Blair is learning.

-He says he’s been trying hard, real hard, and he tried hard to hit the right way Thursday night.
+He said he’s been trying hard, real hard, and he tried hard to hit the right way.

 In college, Blair had a reputation as one of the hardest-hitting safeties in college football.
 Yes, he sometimes went a little too far — he might have hit a little too hard or a little too high or a little too much with his helmet.